-We host many swimmers every year and preferring salt or freshwater swimming is a common topic of conversation.
+We host many open water swimmers every year and preferring salt or freshwater swimming is a common topic of conversation.
+And there isn’t a standard answer as each has its own perks!

-We have many guests from the US as Masters swimming is very popular there, so many will be training regularly in pools or outdoors for fitness with a goal in mind.
-We also have guests every year from South Africa who are often fearless and are used to swimming in colder, choppier seas with big fish.
+We host many guests from the USA as Masters swimming is increasingly popular there, so many will be training regularly in pools or outdoors for fitness with a goal in mind.
+We also have guests every year from South Africa who are often fearless and are used to swimming in colder, choppier seas with big fish around.
 As well as guests from these ‘far flung’ places, we also have Europeans who swim all year round in cold water, some of our Irish guests look forward to a summer high of 13oC in the Irish sea.
 We have Swiss, German, French and other nationals from all over Europe, so it is amazing to make friends with people from all over the globe.

 Many people find that they enjoy swimming in salt water, even if they are more used to pool swimming.
 Swimming in salt water gives us extra buoyancy that fresh water does not.
 For many people, the extra buoyancy makes their body position higher in the water and helps with streamlining.
 If you have less drag your stroke is more efficient so this often makes swimming in salt water feel much easier than fresh water.